dae-cpp/dae-cpp.github.io/docs/solution-manager.md

 # Solution Manager class

-The Solution Manager class can serve as a solution observer and/or as an event function that stops computation when a certain event occurs.
+The Solution Manager class can serve as a solution observer and/or as an event function that stops computation (or reduces the time step) when a certain event occurs.
 Solution Manager functor will be called every time step, providing the time `t` and the corresponding solution vector `x` for the user for further post-processing.
-If the functor returns an integer which is not equal to `0` (i.e., `true`), the computation will immediately stop.
+If the functor returns an integer which is not equal to `0` (or `daecpp::solver_command::continue_integration`), the solver behaviour will depend on the return value of the functor:

+- If the functor returns `daecpp::solver_command::stop_intergration` (or any other integer except defined below), the computation will immediately stop.
+- `daecpp::solver_command::decrease_time_step`: the solver will continue integration but the next time step will be reduced by a factor of `dt_decrease_factor` from the `SolverOptions` class.
+- `daecpp::solver_command::decrease_time_step_and_redo`: the solver will abort the current time step and will redo it with the decreased (by a factor of `dt_decrease_factor`) time step.

+The solver commands can be useful in the situations when the solver needs to stop once one of the variables reaches the given value, and the solver should not "overshoot".
+An example of the Solution Manager class that "tells" the solver to decrease the time step and stop when the variable reaches the given value with the given tolerance is provided [below](#example-2).

 The solver provides a derived from the Solution Manager class called [`daecpp::Solution`](#solution-class), which writes the solution vector `x` and time `t` every time step or every specific times defined by the user into the [Solution Holder](#solution-holder) object.
 The user can access this object for further post-processing, printing the solution on the screen or writing it to a file.